yafyx/ibukos/README.md

 ```

 ## How I worked with AI

+I started with [shadcn/create](https://ui.shadcn.com/create) to get a visual direction, then used AI to break the brief into smaller pieces, scaffold the first pass, and iterate in the browser.
+I assumed I could get a 1:1 home from Figma capture extensions in under an hour, but skipped that route on purpose.

 Cursor was the editor until the screen recording chewed the laptop.
 Browser and Cursor started taking forever to open, so I switched to Cursor CLI inside the Zed IDE.
 Nearly every change still went through the agent; I steered, checked the browser, and pushed back.
 About nine hours in one overnight session, longer than the brief's 3 to 5, mostly polishing the search page.